English

 What are "compromised credentials"?

-A compromised credential refers to login credentials, such as usernames and passwords, that have been stolen or obtained by an unauthorised person or entity.
+Compromised credentials refer to login credentials, such as usernames and passwords, that have been stolen or obtained by an unauthorised person or entity.
 When an attacker gains access to an individual's login credentials, they can use them to impersonate that person and access sensitive information or systems that they would not otherwise have access to.

 It is important to take steps to protect and monitor login credentials because they are a significant security risk for individuals and organisations.
-Leaked credentials can lead to data breaches and various cyber attacks, including phishing attacks, malware infections, credential stuffing attacks, or brute force attacks.
+Leaked credentials could lead to data breaches and various cyber attacks, including phishing attacks, malware infections, credential stuffing attacks, or brute force attacks.

 What is the value of compromised credentials on the dark web?

-The dark web is a part of the Internet that is not accessible through regular search engines and requires specific software or configurations to access.
+The dark web is a part of the internet that is not accessible through regular search engines and requires specific software or configurations to access.
 It is infamous for its criminal activities, including the buying and selling of stolen data and compromised credentials.
 Let's explore the value of compromised credentials on the dark web.

 1. Access to sensitive information